SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Ecosystem.md

 - The **Core Container** - this is the base Spring module and provides the Core, Beans, Context and Expression modules
   * the **Core and Beans** modules provide the IoC and Dependency Injection features

-- **Aspect-Oriented Programming** - allows us to implement custom aspects, complementing our existing use of object-oriented programming
+- **Aspect-Oriented Programming** - allows us to implement custom aspects of AOP, complementing our existing use of object-oriented programming

 - **Data Access/Integration** - this layer consists of five modules:
   * **JDBC** - provides abstraction over JDBC, eliminiating the need of coding in it